Vic: Variation Claims and Excluded Amounts

 Unless the construction contract provides for a longer period, a payment claim must be made within 3 months after the construction work to which the claim relates was last carried out or the related goods and services were last supplied.
 This contrasts to 6 months in SA and 12 months under other similar Acts.

-- The First Class is a variation under a contract where the claimant and the respondent agree they are not in dispute over the variation.
+- The First Class is a variation claim under a contract where the claimant and the respondent agree they are not in dispute over the variation.
 Specifically, they agree:

 - the work has been carried out or the goods and services provided (work); and